vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ### Running a federated algorithm

-Now you will perform an analysis on the _study_ that is ready for it.
-As this is an introductory exercise, you will first use a simple algorithm introduced on [Chapter 2](./chap2_introduction_v6.md): the _Federated Average_.
+Now you will perform an analysis io the _study_ that is ready for it.
+As this is an introductory exercise, you will first use a simple algorithm introduced in [Chapter 2](./chap2_introduction_v6.md): the _Federated Average_.

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Challenge 3: as a researcher, requesting an algorithm execution! (partial function)

-1. Log in with your researcher credentials.
+1. Login with your researcher credentials.

 2. Select `Analyze` on the Administration option from the panel on the left, and then select your collaboration.